Many retailers mistakenly believe their customers are fully aware of all their luxury offerings.

 For a cannabis store, for example, you might say, "We've been in business for four years with five other locations across San Francisco.
 One thing that makes us different is we control everything from the field to the store, so you have the best quality cannabis.
 Over here are our budtenders, where you'll find just the right medicinal marijuana for your particular needs.
 Many find edibles are a popular choice for sleep.
 This one with the sunflower is my favorite when I've been stressed out."

-No matter what you sell, a store tour lets the customer relax and know that they are in good hands.
-Without it, everything can feel overwhelming and give the customer various reasons to walk out.
+No matter what you sell, a store tour lets customers relax and know they are in good hands.
+Without it, everything can feel overwhelming and give the customer various reasons to leave.

 In Sum